-- 5.31 The public safety objective is concerned with the physical safety, including fire safety, of the people using the relevant premises and not with public health, which is dealt with in other legislation.
-Public safety includes the safety of performers appearing at any premises. - 5.32 Appendices 4 and 5 contain the suggested conditions from the Secretary of State's guidance relating to public safety.

-- 5.33 The Authority has noted that from 1st October 2006 the Regulatory Reform (Fire Safety) Order 2005 replaced previous fire safety legislation.
-Responsibility for complying with the order rests with the 'responsible person' who has control of premises. - 5.34 The Licensing Authority is familiar with the "Safer Clubbing Guide" and its application to nightclubs and dance events.
-The guide contains a number of suggestions and safeguards, which appropriate premises should consider and include within their operating schedules as necessary. - 5.35 There are a number of other key publications that relate to public safety at entertainment events, which the Licensing Authority would recommend to applicants.
-The details of these publications are reproduced in Appendix 3.
+- 18.1 The Public Safety Objective is concerned with the physical safety, including fire safety, of the people using the relevant Premises and not with public health, which is dealt with in other legislation.
+Public safety includes the safety of performers appearing at any premises. - 18.3 The Authority has noted that from 1st October 2006 the Regulatory Reform (Fire Safety) Order 2005 replaced previous Fire Safety Legislation.
+Responsibility for complying with the order rests with the 'responsible person' who has control of Premises. - The Licensing Authority is familiar with the "Safer Clubbing Guide" and it's Application to nightclubs and dance events.
+The Guide contains a number of suggestions and safeguards, which appropriate Premises should consider and include within their operating schedules as necessary. - 18.5 There are a number of other key publications that relate to public safety at entertainment events, which the Licensing Authority would recommend to Applicants.